sundevilaviator/ASSIS-PPE-Detection/README.md

 ### Under Consideration: Instance Segmentation

-The current architecture performs bounding-box (rectangular) detection for both person and PPE-item localization.
-Bounding-box overlap is an approximation of physical PPE-wearing status and can be sensitive to crowded scenes or partial occlusion, where a bystander's bounding box may incidentally overlap a nearby worker's PPE detection.
-Instance segmentation, pixel-level object masks rather than rectangular boxes, is under consideration as a precision enhancement to the correlation engine described above, and is achievable within the existing YOLOv8 framework (`yolov8n-seg` and comparable segmentation-variant checkpoints) without a change of underlying architecture or toolchain.
-This is noted as a candidate refinement for a subsequent phase rather than a limitation of the present results.
+The current architecture uses rectangular bounding boxes for both person and PPE-item localization.
+Overlap between rectangles is only an approximation of whether someone's actually wearing an item, and it's sensitive to crowded scenes or partial occlusion, where a bystander's box can incidentally overlap a nearby worker's PPE detection.
+Instance segmentation — pixel-level masks instead of boxes — is something we're considering as a precision upgrade to the correlation engine above, and it's achievable inside the existing YOLOv8 setup (`yolov8n-seg` and similar segmentation checkpoints) without changing the underlying architecture or toolchain.
+Flagging this as a candidate for a later phase, not a limitation of what's already been built.

 See `docs/PROJECT_ROADMAP.md`, `docs/RESEARCH_LOG.md`, `docs/PPE_TAXONOMY.md`, and `docs/UI_UX_BLUEPRINT.md` for detailed, dated progress and design rationale.